dfo-osdt/osp-docs/docs/en/publication-process/manuscript-overview.md

 [→ Get started with the DFO Manuscript Record Form](/en/publication-process/manuscript-record-form.md)

-### Third-Party Publications
+### Third-Party Journal Publications

-**Third-party publications** are manuscripts that will be published by external publishers such as:
+**third-party journal publications** are manuscripts that will be published by external publishers such as:

 - Peer-reviewed journals
 - Conference proceedings